Searching for details:

 Russia to introduce a new generation of spacecraft

-The first major spacecraft developed in post-Soviet Russia blasted off from Baikonur Cosmodrome in Kazakhstan Thursday, promising to pave the way to a whole new generation of space projects.
+The first major spacecraft developed in the post-Soviet Russia blasted off from Baikonur Cosmodrome in Kazakhstan, promising to pave the way to a whole new generation of space projects.
 A Zenit rocket blasted off on January 20, 2011, at 15:29:01 Moscow Time, carrying the Elektro–L No. 1 weather-forecasting satellite.
 According to launch broadcast around 10 minutes after liftoff, the vehicle successfully reached its initial parking orbit.
 The Russian space agency, Roskosmos, confirmed that the spacecraft had entered orbit.
 After the first planned firing of the engine onboard the Fregat upper stage, Western radar found the vehicle in the predicted orbit.
 Fregat's second firing was also reported to be successful.

 The Elektro-L spacecraft was designed to give Russian meteorologists the ability to watch the entire disk of the planet, thanks to the satellite's position in the geostationary orbit 36,000 kilometers above the Equator.
 For Russia, it became only the second meteorological satellite at this vantage point since the launch of Elektro-1 in 1994.
 Designed to function in orbit for a decade, Elektro-L will enable local and global weather forecasting, analysis of oceanic conditions, as well as "space weather" monitoring, such as measurements of solar radiation, properties of Earth's ionosphere and magnetic field.